Related Links

 In this course, students participate actively in the college’s Career Accelerator program both by attending a set number of events and by reflecting upon what they have learned and how they will act upon the knowledge gained.
 Prerequisite: Students must be at least in their second year.

 An introduction to the basics of effective leadership, including an investigation of leadership theories and assessment of leadership styles.
-Guest speakers come to provide various viewpoints regarding different leadership styles.
+Guest speakers provide various viewpoints regarding different leadership styles.
 Students identify and describe leadership concepts and styles and apply strategies of leadership to various situations and contexts.

 Students engage in this asynchronous, online course, along with an on-campus or off-campus internship of at least 45-90 site hours, to reflect upon the ways that the internship immerses them in a new professional environment, enhances their skills, and builds their professional community.
 This course and its companion internship fulfill the Experience Requirement (“E” Requirement).
 Students may enroll in the workshop after sourcing their own internship, with approval from the instructor.
 The course includes pre-internship orientation and readings, a series of reflective essays, and assignments that include practical career development skills like networking and resume writing.
 Students must enroll in PRAX 201 prior to the beginning of their internship AND the last day to add classes.
 No exceptions.
 May be taken only once for credit.
 Offered each semester, including summer.
 Graded credit/no credit.